 I have been a qualified counsellor for 17 years and have worked in a range of settings including education, the voluntary sector and the NHS.
 For many years I coordinated a women's counselling service for a local charity.
 I have worked with people from a range of cultural, ethnic and social backgrounds.

 I came into this work through recognising and working with the impact of my own life experiences, and then wanted to find ways to help others.

 Diploma in Therapeutic Counselling, (Leeds Metropolitan University, 2000) Average Grade: A

 Integrating CBT into professional practice (15M credits, Leeds University, 2008)

 Dynamic Interpersonal Therapy, IAPT psychodynamic brief therapy (Anna Freud Centre, London, Sept 2013 - 2015)

-Foundation in Mindfulness Based Cognitive Therapy (Nottingham Centre for Mindfulness, 2016 - 2017, on going)
+Foundation in Mindfulness Based Cognitive Therapy (Nottingham Centre for Mindfulness, 2016 - 2017)

 I take part in several continuing professional development courses each year.